 Following a North Carolina Supreme Court case that remanded a Family Court Judge for not postponing trial while a party was on active US military duty and deployed overseas, many North Carolina Family Courts now require filing a Servicemembers Affidavit for any lawsuit.

-The Servicemembers Civil Relief Act (SCRA) is a federal law which protects servicemembers legal rights during active duty.
+The Servicemembers Civil Relief Act (SCRA) is a federal law that protects servicemembers' legal rights during active duty.
 The SCRA applies to members of the Army, Navy, Air Force, Marine Corps, and National Guard on active duty, along with officers of the Public Health Service and National Oceanic and Atmospheric Administration (NOAA) on active service.
-The SCRA protects servicemembers from civil liability while they are not able to defendant themselves due to being on active duty.
+The SCRA protects servicemembers from civil liability while they cannot defend themselves due to being on active duty.